grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/02 Automated performance testing.md

 In this case, we should choose the tests that assess key performance indicators and schedule them for consistent execution to collect metrics over a period.
 Start by selecting a few tests and scheduling their runs two to three times per week.

-Like in the pre-release environment, we suggest executing each test at least twice consecutively; doing so allows us to ignore unreliable tests.
+Like in the pre-release environment, we suggest executing each test at least twice consecutively, allowing us to ignore unreliable tests.

 As we aim to find performance changes, consider scaling the workload of the test according to the staging infrastructure, which often does not match the scale of the production environment.